Cognex-ID/phonegap-manateeworks-v3/README.md

 And run your app.

-Demo app NOW available [HERE!](https://github.com/manateeworks/manateeworks-barcodescanner-ionic2-starter)
+Demo app with a more proper ionic solution is NOW available [HERE.](https://github.com/manateeworks/manateeworks-barcodescanner-ionic2-starter) In this solution we wrap the cordova plugin in an ionic provider.

 #EXAMPLES